ka4ep/Lexical.FileProvider/README.md

 root.Dispose();
 ```

-Root file provider can be attached to be disposed along with the *PackageFileProvider*.
+An alternative way is to attach RootFileProvider to be disposed along with the *PackageFileProvider*.

 ```csharp
 // Create root